Hochopepper/SwordToShield/Character_Creation/Classes/Gunslinger.md

 ### Obrez (15 scrap)
 You shorten a gun with the two-handed property, allowing it to be wielded with just one hand.
-You
+The scrap cost of the modification comes from modifying the grip of the weapon such that it will not fly out of your hands when you fire it.
+You may not apply this modification to weapons with the heavy property.

 ### Scope (20 Scrap)
 You add a scope to a gun, doubling its effective and disadvantage range.

 ### Break Action (10 scrap)
-You add a hinge and latch behind chamber of a gun, allowing you to break it open to load bullets directly into the chamber much faster.
+You add a hinge and latch behind the chamber of a gun, allowing you to break it open to load bullets directly into the chamber much faster.
 Rather than taking an action to reload you may reload as a bonus action.
 You may only apply this modification to a weapon with a maximum capacity of six or fewer.

 ### Bayonet (10 scrap, 1 Shorsword)